Leading the Charge

 EV Charging Infrastructure

 In the US, there is no recognized plug-in standard for EV charging.
 Tesla has its own supercharger plug-in, Japanese vehicles (Nissan, Mutsibishi, Kia) utilize the CHAdeMO plug-in standard and almost all other vehicles (BMW, GM, VW, Porsche, etc) utilize the SAE Combo Charging System (CCS) standard.
-Charging infrastructure can be configured to accommodate both CHAdeMO and SAE CCS, and adopters are generally available for Tesla EV owners when a Tesla supercharger is not available.
+Charging infrastructure can be configured to accommodate both CHAdeMO and SAE CCS, and adapters are generally available for Tesla EV owners when a Tesla supercharger is not available.

 Levels of EV Charging